Maniesh Paul

 Maniesh Paul (born 3 August 1981) is an Indian actor, tv host, anchor, model and singer.
 Starting his career as an RJ and VJ, he moved to acting before taking up stand-up comedy and hosting.
 Paul is recognized as one of the most prominent television anchors and hosts of his generation, celebrated for his charisma, versatility, and engaging presentation style.

 Early life and background

-Paul was born and brought up in New Delhi to a Punjabi family originally from Sialkot to Delhi, involved in the financial business.
+Paul was born and brought up in New Delhi to a Punjabi family originally from Sialkot, Pakistan to Delhi, involved in the financial business.

 He did his schooling from Apeejay School, Sheikh Sarai New Delhi.
 After his schooling, he did his B.A. in Tourism from College of Vocational Studies, Delhi University.
 Then he lived with his grandmother in Chembur, Mumbai.

 Career

 Early career

 Paul started his career in Delhi, as a host, compering cultural events in schools and colleges.
 Later he shifted to Mumbai, where his first break was hosting Sunday Tango on Star Plus in 2002.
 He also remained a VJ with Zee Music, and a radio jockey with Radio City's morning drive time show Kasakai Mumbai.

 Maniesh Paul and Ragini Khanna hosting Jhalak Dikhhla Jaa 5, 2012.